Yeema/WordCount/README.md

 # WordCount
-using hadoop to calculate the occurrences of each start letter and assign each job to corresponded reducer
+1. Goal : using hadoop to calculate the occurrences of each start letter and assign each job to corresponded reducer
+2. Implementation : customized partitioner and comparator
 ## Calculate occurrences of each start letter
   * Words are separated by white characters
   * Ignore words that are not started by an alphabet